top of page

 Halfway through the year our son graduated from university - via a Zoom call - and returned home so he joined us on our family outings.
 Before then I'd send him photos from our walks, including my tree of the day, on our WhatsApp family chat.
 It was a fun way to keep in touch while there was really not a lot else going on and sometimes he'd send us photos too.

 Looking at them all together now, makes me realise just how long we've been living with pandemic because you can really see the seasons changing.
-Like everyone else, I can't wait to come out of lockdown but taking photos of trees is a habit that could stick!
+Taking photos of trees is one lockdown habit that could stick!